Travis Meeks: In other media

 In September 2000, Meeks performed with The Doors on VH1 Storytellers and covered their magnum opus, "The End."
 His cover was well received, as The Doors would not allow anyone else to cover the song.
 Travis also was enthusiastically offered an audition by then ex-members of Guns N' Roses to be the vocalist and frontman of Velvet Revolver in 2001; however, his creative differences as well as his predicament with addiction resulted in them declining Meeks.
 Scott Weiland of Stone Temple Pilots would front Velvet Revolver.

-In April 2005, Meeks was showcased in an episode of A&E's hit TV series Intervention, which was filmed in February that year.
+In April 2005, Meeks was showcased in an episode of A&E's TV series Intervention, which was filmed in February that year.
 Meeks' addiction to methamphetamine was one of the two subjects for this episode.
 He decided to go to rehab at Cirque Lodge in Provo, Utah, but the episode ends with Meeks checking out early after 73 days.
 After a period of relapsing, he remained sober since September 19, 2005 until a brief relapse in September 2007.
-According to a follow-up interview with Intervention, Meeks has since remained sober.

 In an online interview with Meeks, licensed clinical counselor and blogger Stephen Borgman described Meeks' Asperger syndrome and included many descriptions by Meeks himself.
 In this way, Meeks stated that he had "lived with intense shame and the feeling of extreme inadequacy.
 Everything I felt I did was wrong and that I could do nothing right.
 I wasn't diagnosed with Asperger's Syndrome until 2005. […] Thanks to my father, Gary Meeks, he knew I was different and tried to protect me from the vultures of punishment.
 I felt severely punished anyway by the way I felt when I was removed from my comfort zones such as putting me in school."

-On April 25, 2008, an interview with Meeks was featured on the podcast series, Uncensored Net Noise.

 Musical style and influences

-Meeks plays Taylor guitars for their sound but has also used Tacomas.
-Much of his catalog is performed in various open tunings.
-He also favors acoustic guitar over electric, once citing:
+He favors acoustic guitar over electric, once citing: